jonclayden/ore/README.md

 | Replace all matches           | `ore.subst(regex, replace, text, all=TRUE)`    | `gsub(regex, replace, text, perl=TRUE)` |
 | Split at matches              | `ore.split(regex, text)`                       | `strsplit(text, regex, perl=TRUE)`      |

+As of `ore` version 1.2.0, it is also possible to use underscore-separated versions of the package's functions, i.e., `ore_search`, `ore_split` and so on.
+Some users may prefer these for consistency of style in their own code.

 ## Basic usage

 Let's consider a very simple example: a regular expression for matching a single decimal integer, either positive or negative.
 We create this regex as follows: